hdShang/arxiv-daily/docs/cs-LG/2025-06-19/papers/250616288v1-next-token-prediction-should-be-ambiguity-sensitive-a-meta-learning-.md

 ---
 layout: default
-title: Next-Token Prediction Should be Ambiguity-Sensitive: A Meta-Learning Perspective
+title: "Next-Token Prediction Should be Ambiguity-Sensitive: A Meta-Learning Perspective"
 ---

 # Next-Token Prediction Should be Ambiguity-Sensitive: A Meta-Learning Perspective